project-oak/arcsjs-chromium/README.md

 **Note**: The `privateData` field is returned in the decorator, and given a default value if it was empty before.

-Now, we'd probably want to display the favorites in a separate section, we can do that with template bound to a filter like:
+Now, we'd probably want to display the favorites in a separate section.
+We can do that with template bound to a filter like:

 ```